-What’s actually happening in your shoulder joint is that the bones, ligaments and tendons have become stuck together and encapsulated in connective tissue — which is why it’s called adhesive capsulitis.
-A few of the situations where frozen shoulder is more likely to occur includes:
+What’s actually happening in your shoulder joint is that the bones, ligaments, and tendons have become stuck together and encapsulated in connective tissue — which is why it’s called adhesive capsulitis.
+A few of the situations where a frozen shoulder is more likely to occur include:

-The good news is that frozen shoulder doesn’t tend to recur.
-It can, however, show up in the opposite shoulder.
-What’s unusual about frozen shoulder is that it can happen spontaneously to anyone.
+The good news is that a frozen shoulder doesn’t tend to recur.
+It can, however, show up on the opposite shoulder.
+What’s unusual about the frozen shoulder is that it can happen spontaneously to anyone.
 If it’s a primary diagnosis, it’s not due to participating in sports or in long-term activities that demanded a lot from your shoulder.

 Do you have any questions about the frozen shoulder pain treatment we offer in NYC?
-Would you like to schedule an appointment with the best rated shoulder pain management doctor Febin Melepura MD of sports pain center in NYC?
-Please contact our office for consultation with the top pain relief specialist in Midtown Manhattan.
+Would you like to schedule an appointment with the best-rated pain management doctor Febin Melepura MD of sports pain center in NYC?
+Please contact our office for a consultation with the top pain relief specialist in Midtown Manhattan.